- About CIR

 The following are unsolicited, direct quotes from real people who have been ministered to by CIR.
 Though Jesus Christ, CIR impacts lives, saves lives and changes lives.

-The CIR site is a central meeting point for many who may otherwise not have found and entered recovery.
-Especially Christians who struggle with secular recovery programs.
-They find other Christians in the CIR program they can identify with and they can freely speak about their Christian faith and beliefs. ~ T.B.
+The CIR site is a central meeting point for many who may otherwise not have found and entered recovery -- especially Christians who struggle with secular recovery programs.
+They find other Christians in the CIR program they can identify with and they can freely speak about their Christian faith and beliefs.
+This program and web site has helped thousands of people globally with their recovery and spiritual growth.

 "Anyone who breaks one of the least of these commandments and teaches others to do the same — will be called least in the kingdom of Heaven."
 Matthew 5:19